nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_1_Environments.md

  - 🛑 **If you try to install another version of Python** using **apt**, such as python3.9, it can sometimes cause conflicts with the existing Python installation.

+>This **can lead to errors**, especially with **dpkg** (the package manager used by apt) if dependencies are not properly managed. ✋ [check the type of errors you will get](https://askubuntu.com/questions/1329514/how-can-i-resolve-dpkg-error-after-uninstalling-python3)

 <br>
 <br>